DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Theoretical Analysis

 \begin{restatable}[]{theorem}{thmmixed} Let $R_T$ be the reward function used to train the expert policies $\bm{\pi}_{E}$, and let the expert policies have converged with respect to $R_T$ (i.e., they are in a Nash equilibrium with respect to reward $R_T$).
 Then $\bm{\pi}_{E}$ are a Nash equilibrium for reward functions of the form, $\alpha R_T + \beta R_{I, i}$, for any $\alpha, \beta > 0 $. \end{restatable}

-In Theorem \ref{theorem_convergence}, we do not assume the provided demonstrations are generated by demonstrators that maximize the reward of some task.
-However, Theorem \ref{theorem_mixed} implies that if they \emph{are} experts maximizing the reward of a desired task, then the task reward and distribution matching reward can be combined to optimize the same task --- as we do when we empirically evaluate our approach.
-The mixed reward is particularly useful in cases where demonstrations are available, but not the policies that generated them (e.g. when demonstrations originate from teams of humans).
+Theorem \ref{theorem_convergence} does not require that the demonstrations originate from optimal policies for some task.
+However, Theorem \ref{theorem_mixed} implies that if the demonstrations \emph{do} maximize the reward of a desired task, then the task reward and distribution matching reward can be combined to optimize the same task.
+The proposed algorithm, \textsc{dm$^2$}, takes this approach.